droidconKE/droidconKE2019App/README.md

 We also have Kotlin coroutines for asynchronous network calls.
 As Firebase now supports Kotlin Coroutines we used  courtines to get read of firebase callbacks for the various firebase components.

+We used [Navigation component](https://developer.android.com/guide/navigation) to simplify into a single Activity app.

 We used [KOIN](https://insert-koin.io/) for dependency injection.